McKellar, Australian Capital Territory

 McKellar (/ˈməkɛlər/) is a residential suburb in the Belconnen district of Canberra, located within the Australian Capital Territory, Australia.
-The suburb is named after Colin McKellar who was Minister for Repatriation from 1964 to 1970.
+The suburb is named after Colin McKellar, who served as the Minister for Repatriation from 1964 until 1970.
 The suburb name was gazetted on 15 January 1974.
 The streets of McKellar are named for journalists with the main street of the suburb called Dumas Street.
 McKellar is bounded by Ginninderra Drive, William Webb Drive, Owen Dixon Drive, and Gundaroo Drive.